dscatalan/vending_machine/README.md

 ## More Secure Coding

-Issue: JavaSript tries to be helpful and fix or ignore programming errors.
+### Issue 6: JavaSript tries to be helpful and fix or ignore programming errors.

 Security Concern:  This can lead to security vulnerabilities and unintended logic errors